The Association for Promoting Retreats

 Demelza Henderson

 Demelza has been APR Administrator since 2017.
-She is a licensed Reader/LLM and Spiritual Director in the Diocese of Exeter, and currently also coordinates the Exeter Diocesan Spiritual Direction Network.
-With a background in both academic science and cathedral verging, as well as being an Oblate of the Society of Our Lady of the Isles, and a founder member of the Friends of St Levan, she brings a rich variety of experiences to the role.
-In her spare time, she enjoys playing the bassoon, and making jams and chutneys from local produce.
+She is a licensed Reader/LLM and Spiritual Director in the Diocese of Exeter, and a chaplain in Exeter Cathedral.
+She became an Oblate of the Society of Our Lady of the Isles in 2019, and continues to practice contemplative prayer and lead retreats and quiet days across the diocese.
+She was a founder member of the Friends of St Levan.
+In her spare time, she enjoys cycling, playing the bassoon, and making jams and chutneys from local produce.

 Contact Details